 “No, you can’t, the light is gone and I can’t photograph them,” I said.

 Then Saturday night we went out for dinner and drinks with friends.
 At 2am we were saying goodbye, but then I remembered I had Salted Caramel Scotcheroos at home.
 So I invited them over.
 We all walked back to our place through the freezing cold.
-All for scotcheroos.
+All for this scotcheroos recipe.

 The next morning, my friend from out of town, who is currently staying with us, ate one for breakfast.
 And then I did, too.